 GeneCards Summary for CRYAB Gene

 CRYAB (Crystallin Alpha B) is a Protein Coding gene.
 Diseases associated with CRYAB include Myopathy, Myofibrillar, 2 and Cataract 16, Multiple Types.
-Among its related pathways are Protein processing in endoplasmic reticulum and Longevity regulating pathway - multiple species.
+Among its related pathways are Protein processing in endoplasmic reticulum and Longevity regulating pathway.
 GO annotations related to this gene include protein homodimerization activity and microtubule binding.
 An important paralog of this gene is LOC102724652.

 UniProtKB/Swiss-Prot for CRYAB Gene